-The causes of the variations of the electric field line densities over the island are; the effect of electrically charged cloud over the island and the properties of electrical parameters of the underground of the island.
+The causes of the variations of the electric field line densities over the island are; the effects of electrically charged cloud over the island and the properties of electrical parameters of the underground of the island.

 The explanation of the causes of higher prevalence of MS disease on the islands is interesting.
 I was thinking about the accumulation of the dielectric particles in the form of the plaques in the human brain due to the irregular electromagnetic field distribution.
 As known, Eyjafjallajökull volcano in Iceland erupted in March of 2010.
 Suddenly, I wanted to expect dual relations between the brain and our globe.
-As I expected, the tiny particles spread into the atmosphere due to Eyjafjallajökull volcano eruption should be collected onto Faroe Islands.
+As I expected, the tiny particles spread into the atmosphere due to Eyjafjallajökull volcano eruption should be collected onto Faroe Islands (because of the dielectrophoretic force effect on them).